 A Water Throttling Valve is used with water extractors that are equipped with an Oil to Water Heat Exchanger.
 The throttling valve meters the flow of cooling water through the heat exchanger based on the temperature of the hydraulic oil.
-The valve is set to open when the oil temperature reaches 130°F (54 °C). (see page 15 for adjusting Water Throttling Valve) Connect in-going water line (provided by others) to Water In port (Min.
+The valve is set to open when the oil temperature reaches 110°F (43 °C) (see "Water Throttling Valve" on page 16).
+Connect in-going water line (provided by others) to Water In port (Min.
 5 GPM @ 75 °F (24 °C) maximum 150 psi, 25 GPM).
 Connect out-going water line to Water Out port (see Figure 8).

-Figure 8 - Water Throttling Valve
+Figure 8.
+Water Throttling Valve